Fabien Vienne

 Fabien Vienne (18 February 1925 - 31 March 2016) was a French architect, urban planner, and designer.
 Born in Paris, Vienne initially pursued a technical education and graduated from the École des Arts-Appliqués.
 Throughout his career, he has contributed to furniture design, urban planning, construction systems, original architectural projects and scenography design.

 Early life and influences

 Vienne was born in Paris in 1925.
 In the 1940s Vienne discovered the Modern Movement and its French precursors.
 He joined Le Corbusier's former collaborator Jean Bossu in the task of rebuilding the war-ravaged country.

 Career development

 In the early 1950s, Vienne was moved to Réunion, a French overseas territory in the Indian Ocean.
-There he inspected Jean Bossu's construction sites and established a local office.
+There he inspected Bossu's construction sites and established a local office.
 This experience abroad left an impression on Vienne, and upon his return to France he founded his own firm, SOAA (Société d'Organization d'Architectes Associés).The company is still operating.